500 and Counting: A Short Story ~ The Gas Stop ~ And Giveaway!

-She jumped out anyway.
-“But I have to go.
+As usual, she did what she wanted and jumped out anyway.
+“I have to go.
 I’ve had to go since that last exit you ignored.”

-“I think I need a bathroom—bad!”
+“I think I need a bathroom — now!”

-Gino reached for the knob, but before he could turn the handle, the door screeched open as if the wind had pushed it.
-A faint sound of bells on the door sounded over his head.
-“Hello?” he called.
-The sound of his voice faded into the stillness of the store.
-The only noise came from the creaking of the wood planks below the new Toms his wife had talked him into buying.
-“Is anyone here?” he called again.
+“Hello?” he called, but his voice faded into the stillness of the store.
+The only noise came from the creaking of the wood planks below the new Crocs his wife had talked him into buying.
+“Is anyone here?”

-“Afternoon,” a man called out in a hoarse voice, as he popped up from behind the register.
+“Afternoon,” a man called out in a hoarse voice as he popped up from behind the register.
 “You kids ain’t from around here, are ya?”

-“Round back, but she doesn’t have to go.”
+“’Round back, but she doesn’t have to go.”

 “What’s that racket, Joe?”
 An old woman stepped through a doorway on the other side of the room.